24mm2/Light_Sensor_Mirror/README.md

 The main file is a [SCAD file](holder.scad) that was used to create the other .stl files.

-Use the .stl files) if you have a mirror as in the description, otherwise create your own .stl file using OpenSCAD.
+Use the *.stl files* if you have a mirror as in the description, otherwise create your own .stl file using *OpenSCAD*.

 ## OpenSCAD